Family Pension Taxation Rules 2026: Exemptions & New Deductions

 The new tax regime features lower tax rates but lacks the common exemptions and deductions available under the old system.
 It offers a simplified tax structure with reduced rates, suitable for those without significant investments or eligible expenses.
 This regime does not allow for standard deductions or various Section 80C, 80D, and 80TTB deductions.

-Senior citizens must calculate their tax liability under both regimes to choose the one that results in lower income tax on pensions, ensuring the most tax-efficient option based on their financial circumstances and retirement investment plans.
+Senior citizens must calculate their tax liability under both regimes to choose the one that results in lower income tax on pensions, ensuring the most tax-efficient option based on their financial circumstances and retirement plans.

 Taxability of Family Pension